dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

   >
   > When recognizing from video input, add the prefix "video-" for a slightly different template optimized for continuous frame recognition.
 For example, use `video-passportMRZ` to read the MRZ on passports with a camera.

-* `onMRZRead`: This event is triggered each time the SDK has identified a MRZ zone and finished recognizing it.
+* `onMRZRead`: This event is only used with one of the templates "MRZ", "passportMRZ" and "visaMRZ" (similarly, "onVINRead" is only used with either "VIN" or "VIN_NA").
+It is triggered each time the SDK has identified and finished the recognition of a MRZ zone.
 The `results` object contains 2 or 3 lines of text results corresponding to the 2 or 3 lines in the MRZ.
 In this example, we simply print the results to the browser console.

 > The events `onImageRead` and `onUniqueRead` are used in the code but they are not required.
 You can compare the results returned in the 3 events and see what the differences are.